Elena Aiello: Life

 Aiello died at dawn at 6:19 am on 19 June 1961 in Rome; she had received extreme unction at 2:00 am.
 Her remains were interred in the motherhouse of her order.

 Beatification

 The beatification process opened on 7 January 1982.
 Pope John Paul II titled her as venerable on 22 January 1991.
-Pope Benedict XVI decreed the healing to be a miracle on 2 April 2011 and thus confirmed her beatification; Cardinal Angelo Amato presided over the celebration on the pope's behalf on 14 September 2011 in Cosenza.
+Pope Benedict XVI decreed the healing to be a miracle on 2 April 2011 and thus confirmed her beatification; Cardinal Angelo Amato presided over the celebration on the pope's behalf on 14 September 2011.
 The postulator for this cause is Enzo Gabrieli.